 “There are a lot of unknowns out there.
 We don’t know whether people will feel comfortable coming back.
 We don’t know whether they’ll feel comfortable being with several hundred people indoors, even if we’re a very large space," said Glenn Lowry, MoMA's director.

 “We ardently believe that people will want to come back to museums and to see the things that are both familiar and unfamiliar — see the things that animate their mind, that make them feel alive.”

 Welcoming back visitors is also a chance to end months of lost ticket sales.
 Each facility has different financial models but for those that rely heavily on attendance, the pandemic has been crippling.
 The Natural History Museum alone has lost as much as $120 million.

-While MoMA is looking at “significant losses” for up to three years, it has decided not to charge visitors for the first month.
+While MoMA is looking at “significant losses” for up to three years, it will not charge visitors for the first month.
 “It just felt like the right gesture," said Lowry.
 "I think once you’ve lost a lot of money, losing a little bit more isn’t really the big issue.”

 “Every institution is having to look long and hard at their financial model and scale back, postponing and

-The Hall prides itself on being a place where children engage with the exhibits — controlling mock space rovers, exploring digital environments and experimenting with circuits.
-It is not willing to change its goals and go touchless or remove exhibitions.
+The Hall prides itself on being a place where children engage with the exhibits and it is not willing to change its goals and go touchless or remove exhibitions.
 It hopes to reopen next spring.

 “We’re not going to back off of our core approach and core methodology,” said Margaret Honey, president and CEO.
-“We believe that the world will return to doing those kinds of activities when it’s safe to do so.
-And when it’s safe to do so is really going to depend on vaccines and treatments.
-And, of course, a willing public.”
+“We believe that the world will return to doing those kinds of activities when it’s safe to do so.”

 Over in Manhattan, the silent T. Rex at the Natural History museum may actually put the pandemic into perspective.
 It reminds visitors they are part of a churning evolution.